-The renovation of Columbus Park can play a key role in the revitalization of Chinatown.
+The renovation of Columbus Park played a key role in the revitalization of Chinatown.

-- The park serves as an important entrance point to Chinatown linking the civic center with the retail and residential areas. - The park is located across the street from the main community building, which houses the only museum in Chinatown as well as one of the largest senior centers. - The park is located one block away from Mott Street, the main restaurant district in Chinatown. - The Parks Department estimates that the rehabilitation of the pavilion, the restoration of existing facilities for public use, and the establishment of new sheltered and indoor space will allow for an increase in park usage of 36,000 users, better serving the growing population of this neighborhood.
+- The park serves as an important entrance point to Chinatown linking the civic center with the retail and residential areas. - The park is located across the street from the main community building, which houses the only museum in Chinatown as well as one of the largest senior centers. - The park is located one block away from Mott Street, the main restaurant district in Chinatown. - The Parks Department estimated that the rehabilitation of the pavilion, the restoration of existing facilities for public use, and the establishment of new sheltered and indoor space allowed for an increase in park usage of 36,000 users, better serving the growing population of this neighborhood.

-Insufficient funding
+Insufficient initial funding

-The renovation has received support from public officials and the UPARR program.
-However, projected renovation expenses exceed the funding they can provide.
-Constraints on the City's budget limit the ability of the Parks Department to otherwise obtain the matching funds required by the UPARR guidelines.
+The renovation received support from public officials and the UPARR program.
+However, projected renovation expenses exceeded the funding they could provide.
+Constraints on the City's budget limited the ability of the Parks Department to otherwise obtain the matching funds required by the UPARR guidelines.

-Amendment to the Renovation of the Columbus Park Pavilion
+Amendments to the Renovation of the Columbus Park Pavilion

-LMDC proposes to allocate up to an additional \$570,000 for the renovation of the Columbus Park Pavilion.

-Since the approval of Partial Action Plan 3, the conceptual cost estimate prepared by the City Department of Parks and Recreation has increased as a result of (1) additional site investigation, which resulted in higher than expected costs for renovating the Pavilion in a comprehensive manner that reinstates its historic features; and (2) contract bids that were above the original cost estimate.
+In 2005 LMDC proposed to allocate up to an additional \$570,000 for the renovation of the Columbus Park Pavilion.
+Since the approval of Partial Action Plan 3, the conceptual cost estimate prepared by the City Department of Parks and Recreation had increased as a result of (1) additional site investigation, which resulted in higher than expected costs for renovating the Pavilion in a comprehensive manner that reinstates its historic features; and (2) contract bids that were above the original cost estimate.
+Ultimately the project was completed with \$231,164 unexpended and available for reallocation resulting in the September 2016 amendment.